AdamKimhub/Msproject1/README.md

 With this grouping, the low density dataset has a total of 3000 data points while the high density dataset has a total of 11,000 data points.

-This means that there is an imabalance in the dataset.

 ## Dataset Disclaimer
 The dataset used in this repository is originally from **Pengru Huang**.
 If you wish to use this dataset, please **cite the original document** that generated it: